-Saturday, July 24; Sunday, July 25
+Saturday, July 30; Sunday, July 31

 Times: The Village is open 9:30 am to 5:00 pm

 Cost: Included with standard daytime admission or Village membership.
-In July, up to three kids are admitted for FREE per adult paying full price ($28).
-See below for details.Get Tickets
+Standard daytime admission is $28 for adults, $26 for seniors (55+), and free for children 3 and under.
+Up to 3 kids age 4-17 are admitted for FREE per adult paying full price ($28).Get Tickets

 Moving Forward is sponsored by: